 \] where \(\hat \varepsilon_{ij} = Y_{ij} - \bar Y_{i.}\), \(j=1,\dots,n_i\), \(i = 1,\dots,K\) are the deviations of the responses from their treatment means.
 These deviations are called residuals.
 The residuals \(\hat \varepsilon_{ij}\) are like the sample version of the noise or error terms \(\varepsilon_{ij}\), and the above formula uses them to estimate the variance \(\sigma^2\).

-For Example 31.1 with the steaks, the residuals are shown in the rightmost column of the table below:
+Example 41.4 (Steak example continued) The residuals for the experiment with the steaks are shown in the rightmost column of the table below:

 Steak